As we approach the end of the calendar year, and budget creation for the 22-23 school year gets underway, this article is extremely timely!

 Here’s a first step – build $100,000 into your budget as a financial aid expense line.
 If you have 200 children in your school, it will raise your tuition by $500 per child.
 You may even consider making whatever “subsidy” you receive as financial aid, then publish tuition, which could be even higher than the cost of education.
 You may have to decide to do this YEARS BEFORE the year you’re planning on enacting that change to provide proper transitional strategies and give ample time to communicate with families about what you’re doing and why you’re doing it.
 Those families that are in the school can be awarded financial aid to ease the transition, which should take place incrementally over 4 or 5 years.
 By doing so, you’ve also taken a step in planning for the long-term growth of the school, which leads to…

 4) An Inspired Long-Term Vision – Leaders are placed at the helm of a school because of a particular purpose.
 One leader I knew was given the choice – either grow the school, or close the school.
 Such a mentality is congruent with an article published in Fast Company Magazine about 10 years ago called, “Change or Die.”
 It spoke to research conducted which found that if someone was told they had only a short time to live if they did not change their habits, only 1 in 9 would be able to do so.
 It makes sense, too.
 How many of us keep our new year’s resolutions for any length of time?
+And how many of us, after being forced to change due to the pandemic, “can’t wait for this thing to be over with?”

 Leaders need to have an inspired vision for the school.
 Where is it going to be in five years?
 Paint a word picture for prospective parents.
 It needs to be emotionally inspiring, and not just bullet points of “Things You’d Like To See.”
 Remember, Proverbs 29:18 states, “Where there is no vision, the people perish.”

 5) Development Costs Money.
 Jim Collins, the author of “Good to Great,” penned words of wisdom when he wrote, “Good is the enemy of Great.”
 With that in mind, you need to envision a great school, not a good one.
 I’ve been to National Catholic Education Association (NCEA), Association of Christian Schools International (ACSI), and Christian Schools International (CSI) conferences, and the sessions offered at each of them are excellent.
 Registration for conferences for faith-based schools are kept reasonably affordable, since many times, registration fees and transportation costs need to be borne by the participant.
+And today, with virtual conferences being offered, there’s really no reason that some kind of training can’t be attended at least once a month.
+In truth, even great schools aren’t enough.
+Parents want…no, expect…excellence.
+That’s what they’re paying for.
+Consumers today pay four-figures for a phone (which they won’t pay for a desktop) that can do amazing and wonderful things.
+They may be paying four or five figures for your educational environment.
+You believe it’s worth it, but parents need to feel, not just know, that it’s worth it too.

 Several years ago, I received literature about two conferences held in November that are targeted toward public school teachers and administrators.
 One was in Nashville, TN, sponsored by the International Center for Leadership in Education.
-I attended this conference about a decade ago, and it’s inspiring, energizing and very forward thinking.
-The registration cost: $545 per person.
+I attended this conference over a decade ago, and it’s inspiring, energizing and very forward thinking.
+The registration cost was $545 per person.
 The tools offered by the organization (texts for $295, and surveys for $600) are also pricier than comparable offering that are prepared for faith-based schools.
 The other conference was the Learning and the Brain Conference.
 Registration cost: $569 per person.
 Additional pre-conference workshops were also offered at $189 per person.

 This is not a criticism.
 It’s pointing out the fact that these organizations know the value of their services, and make no bones about charging those fees.